El Centro celebrates National Hispanic Heritage Month

-As National Hispanic Heritage Month began, El Centro at Colorado State University hosted the first of many events for students.
+As National Hispanic Heritage Month begins, El Centro at Colorado State University will host the first of many events for students.
 El Centro aims to represent all aspects of Latinx heritage during this month, which spans from Sept.
 15 to Oct.
 15.

 “Latina identity is complicated,” Associate Vice President for Inclusive Excellence Shannon Archibeque-Engle said.
 “Like any of these socially constructed identities, they break down if you interrogate them too much, right?
 So this is a way to show that complexity by being across two months, making sure we’re representing more than one country, one geopolitical space.”